 Learn More: The Most Useful HSK Prep Resources

 If you find it challenging to study for the HSK on your own, why not take an HSK preparation course in Hong Kong?
 A good teacher familiar with the HSK structure can save you considerable time and effort.
 You will learn the exact grammar structures, vocabulary, and sentence patterns you need to put you in great shape going into your HSK Test.

 Best HSK Prep Courses in Hong Kong

 A few institutions in Hong Kong arrange high-quality HSK preparation courses, and here are our top topics:

 1. Mandarin House Hong Kong

-Mandarin House is one of the most reputable Chinese language schools in China.
+Mandarin House is one of the most reputable Mandarin schools in China.
 They are recognized by the Ministry of Education of China as an official HSK test center (Shanghai) and received the “World Language Provider Star Award” from Study Travel Magazine in 2009 and 2013.
-Mandarin House offers HSK preparation course in both small groups and 1-1 private tutoring in their Hong Kong school.
+Mandarin House offers HSK preparation courses in both small groups and 1-1 private tutoring in their Hong Kong school.

 2. Q Language

 Q Language is a well-established language school in Hong Kong with over 20 years of history.
 Their HSK preparation course, taught by experienced native-Mandarin teachers, aims to help you improve your Mandarin skills needed for the test as well as to equip you with a practical understanding of the Chinese language, cultural aspects and the nuances needed to communicate on all levels.